Michael Rossi

 Michael Rossi Areas of Study:

-Cultural Intellectual Science and Medicine United States
+Cultural, Intellectual, Science and Medicine, United States

-On Research Leave Autumn 2025 and Winter 2026 Office: Social Science Research Building, room 206 Mailbox 58 Phone: (773) 702-5266 Email Interests:
+On Research Leave Autumn 2025 and Winter 2026 Office: Social Science Research Building, room 206 Mailbox 58 Office hours: Spring Quarter 2026 Wednesday, 1:00-2:45pm Phone: (773) 702-5266 Email Interests:

 Medicine and the body; history of perception and visual culture; history of social science; American intellectual and cultural history